-If either party disagrees with the outcome of the Decision-Maker's determination, they must file a written appeal with the Title IX Coordinator within ten working/business days.
+If either party disagrees with the outcome of the Decision Maker's determination, they must file a written appeal with the Title IX Coordinator within ten (10) working/business days.
 Appeals may be filed due to:

-- A procedural irregularity that affected the outcome. - New evidence being discovered that was not reasonably available at the time of the determination or dismissal. - A conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter of the Investigator or investigator(s), or Decision-Maker(s).
+- A procedural irregularity that affected the outcome. - New evidence being discovered that was not reasonably available at the time of the determination or dismissal. - A conflict of interest or bias for or against complainants or respondents, generally or individually, that affected the outcome of the Investigator (s), or decision-maker(s).

-The Title IX Coordinator will examine all evidence to determine if the appeal has merit.
-If the Title IX Coordinator was previously an Investigator or Decision-Maker in the case, a new Decision-Maker will make this determination.
-In either case, the Title IX Coordinator or new Decision-Maker will make an unbiased objective conclusion as to the appeal's merit and issue a written decision describing the result of the appeal and the rationale for the result, and will provide the written decision simultaneously to both parties.
+The Title IX Coordinator will examine all evidence in order to determine if the appeal has merit.
+The Title IX Coordinator will make an unbiased objective conclusion as to the appeal's merit and issue a written decision describing the result of the appeal and the rationale for the result, and will provide the written decision simultaneously to both parties.